renspringlea/ryba.ren/books.md

 > absolute perfection. funniest and most touching thing ive read in a long time.<br />
 > unironically think its a best-ever book<br />
 > just outstanding originality and honesty and also just hysterical<br />
+> esoteric trans guy camp bullshit<br />
+> I wrote this because I was really sad<br />
+> Julius Caesar never could have even met Mary Magdalene!!
+And he hated sucking dick!!<br />
+> Julius Caesar, you have sucked your last dick!
+Now, I will be giving **your** head... to the people of Rome!<br />
+> We'll die no matter what.
+There's no need to rush it.<br />
+> Holy shit, I'm obsessed with your single chair no table setup!
+I lived in a house like this when I first experienced psychosis.<br />
 <br />

 </details>